 It is hard to give standard suggestions on how to insulate a mobile home.
 There are a wide variety of mobile homes.
-They are all built from the bottom up, and the inside out which makes the approach to insulate them entirely different from conventional homes.
+They are all built from the bottom up.
+This approach to insulate is entirely different from conventional homes.
 The following tips can provide significant energy savings.
-They should be taken as a rule of thumb as the structure of your specific home needs to be inspected to verify what methods of insulation would work best.

 1. Changing Your Mobile Home’s Roof Coating

-A cool roof coating has the capacity of reducing your mobile home’s absorption of heat and cold from outside.
+A cool roof coating has the capacity of reducing your mobile home’s absorption of heat and cold.
 A cool roof coating reflects about 85% of the sunlight.
 It reduces smog and saves your electric bill by cutting down unnecessary AC costs.

 2. Add Mobile Home Roof Insulation